jpli02/jpli02/README.md

 ### Hi there 👋

 I'm Jianping Li, who is a CS graduate student in UIUC.
-I was a member of CS at UPenn & GRASP Lab.
+I was a member of GRASP Lab at UPenn.

 <!-- Checkout my [résumé](https://github.com/jpli02/jpli02/blob/main/resume.pdf) (Last updated at 2022/11/09). -->